tbrouns/paser/README.md

 The `loadPath` folder should include one or more folders for specific experimental sessions.
 Here, we have two such folders called `Session_1` and `Session_1_Condition`.
 Each session folder then contains one or more folders for specific experimental blocks that hold the raw data files.
 In the case of `Session_1_Condition`, we have the `Block_0M` and `Block_1M`, which contain the `continuous` files.
-To be clear, the names `Session` and `Block` are arbitrary here, you can use any other name you desire.
+To be clear, the names `Session` and `Block` are arbitrary, you can use any other name you want.

 ##### Note on experimental "sessions" and "blocks"